|

 drum corps, followed by a battalion from the Fifth Regiment, under command of

 Capt.
-N. Lee Goldsborough, made up from members of the various companies
+N. Lee Goldsborough, made up from members of the various companies composing

-composing the regiment.
-Next came the
+the regiment.
+Next came the honorary

-Memorial Protestant Episcopal Church, chaplain of the Fifth Regiment.
+Protestant Episcopal Church, chaplain of the Fifth Regiment.
 The hearse and carriages came next, followed

 by delegations from the Society of the Army and Navy of the Confederate States